Vegan Avocado Chocolate Frosting

 How to store vegan avocado chocolate frosting

-You can store leftover chocolate frosting in a sealed container in the refrigerator for up to three days.
+You can store leftover chocolate frosting in a sealed container in the refrigerator for up to 3 days.
 It will darken in color slightly, but it will still taste good.

 However, my favorite way to use up leftover frosting is to spoon it into small glasses and enjoy it as a pudding or thick chocolate mousse, topped with some grated dark chocolate.